CloudLabsAI-Azure/Cloud-Native-Application/labguide/create-Docker-images-for-application.md

 ### Task 1: Set up a local infrastructure with the Linux VM

+In this task, you will be connecting to Build agent VM using Command prompt.

 1. Once you log into the VM, search for **cmd** **(1)** in the search bar and click on **Command Prompt** **(2)** to open.

    ![](media/latest-ex1-opencmd.png "open cmd")